-O - No delay (default) Output 1 operates immediately when the egress button is pressed.

-• 1 to 99 - Egress button delay duration

-The delay duration can be set from 1 to 99 seconds.
-This tells the keypad how long to wait after the egress button is pressed before activating output 1.
+- O No delay (default) Output 1 operates immediately when the egress button is pressed. - 1 to 99 Egress button delay duration Can be set from 1 to 99 seconds to tell the keypad how long to wait after the egress button is pressed before activating output 1.